Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Finding Common Ground
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
-It could enhance our security narrative while promoting equity."
+It could enhance our security narrative while promoting equity.
+We have a responsibility to ensure that our advancements uplift everyone, not just the privileged."

 **Marcus**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."